Safe Ministry Documents

 We work to ensure all children, families, staff and volunteers know what to do and who to tell if they observe abuse or are a victim, and if they notice inappropriate behaviour.

-We all have a responsibility to report an allegation of abuse if we have a reasonable belief that an incident took place (see information about failure to disclose above).
+We all have a responsibility to report an allegation of abuse if we have a reasonable belief that an incident took place.

 If an adult has a reasonable belief that an incident has occurred then they must report the incident.
 Factors contributing to reasonable belief may be: